7 Best Managed Database Services Compared (2026)

 Enterprise on AWS AWS RDS ~$13/mo (db.t3.micro) Multi-AZ doubles cost; complex pricing

-MySQL with zero-downtime migrations PlanetScale $39/mo (no free tier) No foreign keys
+MySQL with zero-downtime migrations PlanetScale $39/mo (no free tier) FK constraints limited on sharded tables

 Free Tier Comparison